 Back to Blog

-UK MAR and Market Abuse After Brexit - The New Regime Explained
+UK MAR and market abuse after Brexit - The new regime explained

-Written by Dougie Moffat
+Written by Douglas Moffat

 .

-UK MAR and Market Abuse After Brexit - The New Regime Explained
+UK MAR and market abuse after Brexit - The new regime explained

-With the passing of the European Union (Future Relationship) Act 2020 and the end of the Brexit transition period, however, the UK has severed its ties from the EU’s legal framework.
-From the EMIR reporting regime to the cessation of passporting rights for UK firms, Brexit has had a significant effect on the way financial services operate – including in terms of compliance with market abuse legislation which has been ‘on-shored’ as the UK Market Abuse Regime (UK MAR).
+With the passing of the European Union (Future Relationship) Act 2020 and the end of the Brexit transition period, the UK severed its ties from the EU’s legal framework.
+From the EMIR reporting regime to the cessation of passporting rights for UK firms, Brexit has had a significant effect on the way financial services operate – including in terms of compliance with market abuse legislation which have been ‘on-shored’ as the UK Market Abuse Regime (UK MAR).
 With the express intention of providing continuity for UK markets and financial instruments, the regime provides welcome clarity against an otherwise unclear backdrop - but what does it really mean for businesses?

-Here, we take a look at the key provisions of UK MAR, and summarise the steps businesses need to take to comply with market abuse regulations in the post-Brexit environment.
+Here, we take a look back at the key provisions of UK MAR, and summarise the steps businesses need to take to comply with market abuse regulations in the post-Brexit environment.

 What does Brexit mean for the market abuse regulation?